gracefulife/clova-developer-guide/en/CIC/References/CICInterface/AudioPlayer.md

 ## ReportPlaybackState event {#ReportPlaybackState}

-Reports to CIC the current playback state of the client.
+Reports the current playback state of the client to CIC.
 If the [`AudioPlayer.ExpectReportPlaybackState`](#ExpectReportPlaybackState) directive is received from CIC, the client must send the `AudioPlayer.ReportPlaybackState` event to CIC.

 ### Context fields